ing-bank/ingenious-doc/docs/gettingstarted.md

  * You will see the steps getting recorded in the **Playwright Inspector**.
 Make sure to select the **Java Library** as the Target.

  * After recording, use the **Copy button in the Playwright Inspector** to manually copy the recorded steps.
-This action will save the steps as a `.txt` file.
+This action will save the recorded steps as `recording.txt` file under `Projects/ProjectName/Recording`.

  * A notification will appear upon successful copy of the recorded steps.

-### Import the recording

-#### Import from Playwright Recorder
+#### Import recording from Playwright Recorder

  * Once the recorded steps have been succesfully copied, close the Playwright Recorder.

  * A prompt will appear asking whether to proceed with the import.
 Select Yes.

- * Provide a Test Scenario Name or use the default name NewScenario.
+ * Specify a **Test Scenario Name** or use the default **NewScenario**.
+The provided name will be used to rename the `recording.txt` file.

  * Once completed, the recording will be imported and displayed as a **Scenario** and **Test Case** .
 All relevant **test steps**, along with associated **web objects** and **test data**, will be included.
 The objects will be loaded into the **Object Repository**.

  ![Playwright Recorder Auto-Import](img/recorder/autoimport.gif "Playwright Recorder Auto-Import")

+ ---

 #### Import from `.txt` file